Ice Cold In Alex and Victim actress Sylvia Syms dies aged 89

 Actress Sylvia Syms, best known for the films Ice Cold In Alex and Victim, has died at the age of 89.

-Syms “died peacefully” early on Friday at Denville Hall, a care home in London for those in the entertainment industry.
+Syms “died peacefully” early on Friday at Denville Hall, a care home in London for people in the entertainment industry.

-Her children said the actress, who played the Queen Mother opposite Helen Mirren as Her Majesty in the 2006 film The Queen, “lived an amazing life”.
+Her children said the actress, who played the Queen Mother opposite Dame Helen Mirren in 2006 film The Queen, “lived an amazing life”.

-She will also be remembered for her role as Sister Diana in the 1958 war film Ice Cold In Alex, which chronicled the Western Desert campaign during World War II.

-Her most recent role was in 2019 in the BBC period drama Gentleman Jack as Mrs Rawson.
+Her most recent role was as Mrs Rawson in 2019 in BBC period drama Gentleman Jack, before she moved into Denville Hall last year.

 In a statement, Syms’s children Beatie and Ben Edney said: “Our mother, Sylvia, died peacefully this morning.